astuff/ssc_joystick/README.md

     - acceleration_limit: The acceleration limit passed to the speed module, in m/sec
     - deceleration_limit: The deceleration limit passed to the speed module, in m/sec

+    - steer_btn_axes: The joystick axes used to step the curvature to the left or right
+    - steer_btn_sign: Determines which button steps positive (to the left) and negative (to the right)
+    - steer_btn_step: How much to increment or decrement the curvature with each button press
-    - steering_axes: The joystick axes use to provide speed up and slow down commands
+    - steering_axes: The joystick axes use to control the desired curvature
     - steering_sign: The sign of the joystick to control left and right
     - steering_gain: The gain of the steering, since the joystick is generally -1.0 to 1.0, this is essentially the maximum curvature, in 1/meter